DeepakGhengat/psavvy/README.md

 # psavvy
 Programmable_Security_Assessment_&_Vulnerabilities_Verification_System (PSAVVY) framework designed for Recon, vulnerabilities scanning and exploitation.
 It features a comprehensive list of Python3 Lambda Functions, equipped with terminal commands, allowing for targeted scanning and autonomous exploitation.
 Pronounce as SAVVY.

-YOU LOVE ONELINERs, YOU KNOW HOW THE ONELINERs WORKS AND YOU LOVE AUTOMATION IN BUGBOUNTY AND PENTESTING THIS TOOL IS FOR YOU… It is your personal automation scripts
+YOU LOVE ONELINERs, YOU KNOW HOW THE ONELINERs WORKS AND YOU LOVE AUTOMATION IN BUGBOUNTY AND PENTESTING THIS TOOL IS FOR YOU… It is your personal automation container script.

 If you know the python3 and you are familiar with Linux OS, you are beginner or intermediate programmer; you can modify it and make it your own PSAVVY.
 This program is that flexible.
 Note:
-Open the main.py file and understand the program flow.
+Open the psavvy.py file and understand the program flow.
 The Project is in Beta Mode, Hope many researcher will like it.
 And you will get more new future Updates.

 **Why I made PSAVVY?
 **

 The programs available online they are bulky and if you make changes in them the code get break and it is become so frustrated to patch the code of Tool and run them.
-That’s why in PSAVVY you find only one main.py file in which you can do whatever you like..
+That’s why in PSAVVY you find only one psavvy.py file in which you can do whatever you like..

-**Comment the line in main.py file you don’t want to use or tools and uncomment them whenever you need them.
+**Comment the line in psavvy.py file you don’t want to use or tools and uncomment them whenever you need them.
 **

 Why I used the lambda Function.
-The python3 lambda Function is love… That’s why…..If you open main.py you will the find list of lambda function, anyone can edit and modify the program, make their own a vulnerabilities scanner and exploitation tool.
+The python3 lambda Function is love… That’s why…..If you open psavvy.py you will the find list of lambda function, anyone can edit and modify the program, make their own a vulnerabilities scanner and exploitation tool.
 If you want to modify the program, before that please read…

 https://realpython.com/python-lambda/#:~:text=The%20Python%20lambda%20function%20could,n%20set%20at%20definition%20time.